 Students work with faculty members in Wittenberg's Department of Communication and administrative professionals in the Office of University Communications to gain a wide range of experience and expand their knowledge base.
 Work projects include, but are not limited to, updating websites, collaborating on public relations and media relations projects, photography, managing social media accounts, fulfilling requests for multimedia projects, and many other deliverables.

-In addition to hands-on experiences, IMC students attend weekly classroom sessions, where they often learn about their fields of interest from professionals, in addition to discussing progress on assignments and engage in conversation about industry trends.
+In addition to hands-on experiences, IMC students often have the opportunity to learn about their fields of interest from professionals, in addition to discussing progress on assignments and engage in conversation about industry trends.
 Past speakers have included radio station general managers, television personalities, social media managers, public relations professionals, website managers, video production specialists and filmmakers.

-Integrated Media Corps students earn credit and are paid for their work.
-To learn more about the program or to apply to participate in the program, contact one of the current program advisors:
+Integrated Media Corps students are paid for their work.
+To learn more about the program or to apply to participate, contact one of the current program advisors: